The Path to Proton Structure at One-Percent Accuracy: The NNPDF4.0 parton set

 \section{The NNPDF4.0 parton set}

 We now present the main result of this work: the NNPDF4.0 parton set.
 We first discuss fit quality, then present the PDFs, and finally show a comparison of the quality of the fit to a selection of fitted data for a variety of different fits.
 The NNPDF4.0 PDFs presented here are determined from the baseline dataset of Sect.~\ref{sec:dataselection} with the methodology of Sect.~\ref{sec:methodology}.
 We use $\alpha_s(m_Z)=0.118$ at all perturbative orders.
 All PDF sets are Monte Carlo ensembles of 100 replicas, except in the case of the NNLO NNPDF4.0 baseline, which is a set of 1000 replicas.
-Additional comparisons, beyond those reported in this section, can be obtained by the reader using the open source NNPDF software framework described in~\cite{codepaper}, and summarised in Appendix~\ref{sec:nnpdffitter}.
+Additional comparisons, beyond those reported in this section, can be obtained by the reader using the open source NNPDF software framework described in~\cite{NNPDF:2021uiq}, and summarized in Appendix~\ref{sec:nnpdffitter}.
+For all PDF determinations presented below a last iteration has been performed, in which both the range of the preprocessing exponents (see Sect.~\ref{sec:flavev}) and the $t_0$ covariance matrix (recall Sect.~\ref{sec:methimplementationdetails}) have been recomputed, and it has been checked explicitly that the results for PDFs are unchanged: this ensures that iterative procedures have achieved convergence.